-Instant Pot Indian: Gujarati Toor Dal
+Instant Pot: Gujarati Toor Dal

 July 26, 2022 2 Comments

-Instant Pot Indian: Gujarati Toor Dal
+Instant Pot: Gujarati Toor Dal

-Just look at this bowl and it will tell you everything that makes this dal so addictive.
+Just look at the bowl above, and you'll see what makes this dal so addictive.
 There is so much going on, and the way it all pulls together will have you filling your bowl over and over again.
 The base is earthiness from the split and skinned Pigeon Peas (Toor Dal).
-Then, there is crunch from the peanuts, a touch of bitterness from the fenugreek seeds, heat from the green chiles, tart from the tamarind - all balanced beautifully and kissed softly with brown sugar.
+Then, there is crunch from the peanuts, a touch of bitterness from the fenugreek seeds, heat from the green chiles, tart from the kokum and tamarind - all balanced beautifully and kissed softly with gur or brown sugar.
 Traditionally, foods from the western state of Gujarat have a layer of sweetness, which sets them apart from Punjabi cuisine (we rarely if ever add sugar to savory dishes).
 But, when you know how to add those sweet notes it makes for a dish that is at once satisfying and yes, addictive.
-That's why this Punjabi girl is making Gujarati dal for dinner tonight!
-To watch me make it on Facebook Live, click here.
-I won't lie, I had three bowls all poured over plain, basmati rice kissed with ghee.
-This recipe is from my upcoming book Instant Pot Indian to be released in April 2023 from Agate Publishing.
-I hope you'll make it and send me your feedback in the comment section below.

-Gujarati Toor Dal
+Instant Pot: Gujarati Toor Dal

 Instant Pot Size: 3 quart or larger